-- 82. The representative of Jordan said that Article 15 of the 1998 Customs Law authorized the use of countervailing duties or safeguard action.
-Measures, including quantitative restrictions, could be applied to counteract any procedure taken in other countries that endangered Jordanian industry and trade, and to safeguard the interests of the national economy to the extent deemed necessary by the Council of Ministers. - 83.
+- 97. The representative of Jordan said that Article 15 of the 1998 Customs Law authorized the use of countervailing duties or safeguard action.
+Measures, including quantitative restrictions, could be applied to counteract any procedure taken in other countries that endangered Jordanian industry and trade, and to safeguard the interests of the national economy to the extent deemed necessary by the Council of Ministers. - 98.
 The representative of Jordan added that Jordan had enacted the National Production Protection Law ("the Law on Safeguards") on 1 October 1998.
 In his view, the Law conformed with the WTO Agreement on Safeguards (a detailed comparison between the provisions of the Law and the Agreement on Safeguards is provided in document WT/ACC/JOR/18, pp.33-42).
 He added that, in order to implement the Law, Article 14 of the Law required the Council of Ministers to issue a regulation covering the (i) fees to be collected from petitioners for protection; (ii) conditions to be fulfilled by protection petitioners, as well as details about the evidence and documents to be submitted with the petition; (iii) procedures for investigating the petitions and the scope of the investigations; (iv) matters to be addressed by the report including the recommendation to the Minister regarding the protection petition; and (v) the maximum period for applying the protection measures as well as the procedures and conditions pertaining to any extension or re-imposition of such measures.
-Jordan was in the process of drafting these regulations. - 84.
+Jordan was in the process of drafting these regulations.
+He added that 17 petitions had been filed with the Ministry of Industry and Trade since the Law had entered into force in December 1998.
+No decisions had been taken regarding any of these cases. - 99.
 A member was concerned that Jordan's Safeguard Law might not fully reflect WTO provisions concerning safeguards, anti-dumping, and countervailing duties, and sought a commitment from Jordan not to apply any such measures until WTO-consistent legislation had been put in place.
-Should Jordan be unable to complete the implementation of WTO-consistent legislation by the date of accession, this member requested the Government of Jordan to commit to refrain from imposing any anti-dumping, countervailing or safeguard measures until WTO-consistent legislation had been enacted and properly notified to the appropriate WTO Committees. - 85.
-In reply, the representative of Jordan said that the National Production Protection Law had been enacted, published in the Official Gazette and forwarded to the WTO Secretariat.
-Jordan was preparing regulations to implement the Agreement on Subsidies and Countervailing Measures and the Agreement on Implementation of Article VI of the GATT 1994 (anti-dumping).
+Should Jordan be unable to complete the implementation of WTO-consistent legislation by the date of accession, this member requested the Government of Jordan to commit to refrain from imposing any anti-dumping, countervailing or safeguard measures until WTO-consistent legislation had been enacted and properly notified to the appropriate WTO Committees.